Mentoring near

 (210) 438-6565

 Ready to Work is unprecedented.
 No other city in the nation is supporting its residents like we are.
-With over $110 million in tuition assistance, hundreds of employers, training providers and colleges, community organizations and workforce agencies, we are in it together, for you.
+With over $110 million in tuition assistance and hundreds of employers, training providers, colleges, community organizations, and workforce agencies, we are in it together for you.

 Your journey begins with step one – Register online, call 3-1-1, or visit a Ready To Work Partner Agency.

-Our full list of programs can be found here.
+Our complete list of programs can be found here.

-Our full list of employers can be found here.
+Our complete list of employers can be found here.

 Our partner agency, Alamo Colleges District, is a proud partner of Ready to Work, an educational and job placement program to help San Antonio residents improve their quality of life.

-This one-of-a-kind program connects San Antonians to education and quality jobs – and, ultimately, well-paid careers that can sustain their families.
+This one-of-a-kind program connects San Antonians to education, quality jobs, and, ultimately, well-paid careers that can sustain their families.

 Eligibility Requirements can be found here.